 Make YouTube Videos of Your Game Content

-While YouTube is also very competitive, it is also a search engine, meaning that with keyword research, editing, a strong YouTube gaming thumbnail, and a good title, you can potentially start to grow an audience.
+While YouTube is also very competitive, it is also a search engine, meaning that with keyword research, editing, strong YouTube gaming thumbnails, and click-worthy titles, you can potentially start to grow an audience.
 While you can create compilation videos of your stream, most won’t do well until you have an audience.
-Instead, focus on creating either educational or entertaining content that can stand on its own.
+Instead, focus on creating either educational or entertaining content that is likely to show up in search results.

-Look for topics that interest people.
+Look for topics that people search for on the platform.
 For instance, if you stream Stardew Valley, enter the game’s title into YouTube’s search feature to see what others have searched.
 Two of the top searches happen to be about marriage within the game.